Neurosurgery and Pain Specialists of the Carolinas, PC

 General Information--Dr. Curling:

-Dr. Curling offers a broad array of new patient evaluations, tailored to various needs and situations.
+Dr. Curling offers an array of new patient evaluations, tailored to various needs and situations.
 Basically, non-medicolegal cases can be seen for a general neurosurgical consult (NP0) and the appropriate medical issues will be addressed and further follow up and treatment offered as appropriate.
 Note carefully, however, that if scheduled for this level of service, Dr. Curling will specifically not address any medicolegal issues (work status, ratings, causality, etc.).
-Therefore, if being referred for any type of medicolegal claim (accepted or denied workers' comp claim, MVA or other personal injury, etc.) for which the requesting party is in need of such information or potentially will require Dr. Curling to serve as an expert witness regarding the issues of the case, then a higher level of service must be requested.
+Therefore, if being referred for any type of medicolegal claim (accepted or denied workers' comp claim, MVA or other personal injury, etc.) for which the requesting party is in need of such information or potentially will require Dr. Curling to serve as an expert witness regarding the issues of the case, then a higher level of service must be requested (see below).

 Also note carefully that Dr. Curling strictly limits his practice to the realm of neurosurgery and related pain conditions.
 He does not perform general occupational injury evaluations, nor will he address issues that he deems to be outside of his area of expertise.
 If evaluation by another specialist is felt to be most appropriate, Dr. Curling will facilitate that referral if desired.
 If it is unclear whether an evaluation of a particular patient by Dr. Curling is appropriate, we would recommend that you contact us to discuss the specifics of the situation.
 While Dr. Curling does not routinely require that records be submitted for review prior to requesting an appointment, he may do so in these situations in order to determine the appropriateness of a referral.